zbyju/obsidian/1. Fleeting notes/Statnice/AM1/NI-WI-6.md

 Users get cookies that they identify with for reverse-proxy to choose which server to choose for that user to persist the session.

 #### Session in DB
-Another approach is to store the session in
+Another approach is to store the session information in DB

+#### In-memory replication
+Primary server holds the data in-memory, the other is replicating it

 ### Healthchecking
 Send multiple requests to the service, based on the success rate either keep using the server or stop using it